omnivector-solutions/jobbergate/jobbergate-docs/docs/source/elements/resources/job_submissions.md

 Job Submissions
 ---------------

-**TODO**: Rewrite this mess

-Job Submissions stimply track the status and metadata for a Job Script that has been submitted by Jobbergate to a Slurm cluster.
-It carries identification information that tie it to both the Job Script in the Jobbergate data store and to the Job objects that Slurm uses.
+Job Submissions primarily monitor the status and metadata of a [Job Script](./job_scripts.md) dispatched by Jobbergate to a Slurm cluster.
+They possess identifying details linking them to the Job Script that was submitted and to the corresponding Job objects created by Slurm.